eudoxia0/eudoxia0.github.io/article/_posts/2023-06-02-sketch-post-orm.md

         migrations using a standard format like JSON with a specific schema, and a limited set of schema-manipulation actions you can take
       - these may still use postgres (or whatever) specific features
+      - in fact the only way to "parse" a Postgres `ALTER TABLE` is to query the schema from the database, run the statement, query the schema after, and diff the schemas. this isn't great.
   - specific to the database
   - language-portable
     - same interface generates code for